boucadair/draft-boucadair-veloce-yang/draft-boucadair-veloce-yang.md

      >   For allocation, RFC publication is required"

 * The YANG module MUST NOT be inserted in the document; instead a link to the above repository MUST be included.
-* Bis versions of the initial RFC MAY be considered to document major changes and/or their rationale.
+* Bis versions of the initial RFC MAY be considered to document major changes and their rationale.
 Such a decision is left to the WG.
+The RFC update is scoped to the narrative part describing the updates.

 # Security Considerations